Australian Survivor: Companion series

-In addition to the main program, two companion web programs are also produced for Australian Survivor with both airings on 10's free video on demand streaming service 10 Play.
+In addition to the main program, two companion web programs are also produced for Australian Survivor with both airings on 10's free video on demand streaming service 10Play.
+10Play also hosts deleted scenes called "Secret Scenes" as well as additional interviews from the contestants.

 Jury Villa

 Introduced in the 3rd season, Jury Villa is based on the Ponderosa series from American Survivor.
 The series follows the castaways that are voted off during the jury phase of the game as they become members of the Tribal Council Jury and interact with one another in the villa.
 Each episode focuses primarily on the latest evictee and their arrival in the villa.
-Episodes are released through 10 Play following the airing of each episode of the main show of the Jury phase of the game.
+Episodes are released through 10Play following the airing of each episode of the main show of the Jury phase of the game.